LugoBlogger/final-project-bangk-t-DPS1-C/README.md

 Fom the above table, we see that Adam and RMSprop give two reliable results with small maximum epochs to attain accuracy greater than or equal to 0.9.
 We see an improvement in time to train and also memory consumption to store `.tflite` (less layer, less memory consumption).

+## Further development

+- Gathering dataset to improve generality of the model.
+- Add new pipeline for image detection and hand tracking (we found [this](https://ai.googleblog.com/2019/08/on-device-real-time-hand-tracking-with.html) incredible implementation using [MediaPipe](https://mediapipe.dev/)).
+- Implement our UI desing from `android-app` to existing model.
+- Build several testing procedure to improve the quality of the app.

 ## Our team

 - Kevin Chandra (`simple-ui-android-app`)